Last reviewed 22 April 2022

-A number of UK organisations have announced their intention to introduce domestic violence leave, or “‘safe” leave, for those in their workforce who are subjected to abuse in their personal lives.
+A number of GB organisations have announced their intention to introduce domestic violence leave, or “safe” leave, for those in their workforce who are subjected to abuse in their personal lives.
 While not strictly a workplace matter, employers are increasingly recognising that suffering trauma outside of the office can have a real, and often significant, impact on their employee’s professional lives.

 South Ayrshire Council in Scotland was believed to become the first council in Europe to offer employees up to 10 days’ paid safe leave for those who had suffered domestic abuse.
 More recently, the telecommunication company Vodafone has announced the introduction of 10 days’ paid leave for all workers in their global business.
 Alongside time off, the organisation will also provide access to specialist support for employees who have experienced domestic violence and specialist training for managers.

-Currently, there is no UK law that provides an entitlement to paid time off for those suffering domestic violence or abuse.
-During the 2018 annual Labour conference, the party announced it would introduce a right to paid leave for employees facing abuse or violence.
+Currently, there is no law in England, Scotland or Wales that provides an entitlement to paid time off for those suffering domestic violence or abuse.
+During the 2018 annual Labour conference, the party announced it would introduce a right to paid leave for employees facing abuse or violence, but there have been no further developments on this since.
+However, the Government in Northern Ireland has recently confirmed plans to introduce Statutory Safe Leave.
+This will give victims of domestic abuse, from day one of employment, 10 days of paid leave each year to deal with related issues.
+This includes finding alternative accommodation, protecting family members and getting welfare and healthcare support.
+Whilst this doesn’t impact GB laws, it does show that other governments are taking it seriously, so the UK Government may introduce similar entitlements in the near future.
 In July 2018, New Zealand enacted new legislation creating a statutory right to 10 days’ paid leave for all employees.
 As provided by the law, the leave can be used for the purposes of protecting the individual and any children, finding a new home or leaving the perpetrator.
 Other countries that have similar provisions include the Philippines, Australia and Canada.

 In June 2020, the Government launched a review into how victims of domestic abuse could be better supported by their employers.
 Ideas suggested include: